pragyaai/ndna/_llm/FAQ.md

 By integrating these measures, the Cartograph moves beyond raw perplexity or accuracy and provides a geometric audit of how pruning and quantization affect the model's *inner epistemic health*.

-## How does the nDNA Cartograph allow us to detect conceptual bifurcation points in deep networks?
+✶ **How does the nDNA Cartograph allow us to detect conceptual bifurcation points in deep networks?**

-The **nDNA Cartograph** offers a precise geometric toolset to identify *conceptual bifurcation points*—layers where a foundation model's latent semantics split into divergent reasoning paths.
+➠ The **nDNA Cartograph** offers a precise geometric toolset to identify *conceptual bifurcation points*—layers where a foundation model's latent semantics split into divergent reasoning paths.
 These are critical for understanding failures in multi-task alignment or unintended capability emergence.

 Formally, let
 $$\tau_\ell(x) = \frac{\left\langle \left( \Delta h_{\ell-1}(x) \times \Delta h_{\ell}(x) \right), \Delta h_{\ell+1}(x) \right\rangle}{\left\| \Delta h_{\ell-1}(x) \times \Delta h_{\ell}(x) \right\|^2}$$